 You will have discussions about your options for birth with your healthcare professionals throughout your pregnancy.

 Your options include waiting for labour to start, having an induction of labour or having a planned caesarean birth.
 This will depend on your individual circumstances and preferences and your healthcare professional will discuss the risks and benefits of each option with you.

-You will be advised to have your baby before 41 weeks of pregnancy and if there are pregnancy complications affecting either you or your baby, your healthcare team may recommend birth earlier than this.
+You will be advised to have your baby no later than 40 weeks and 6 days.
+If there are pregnancy complications affecting either you or your baby, your healthcare team may recommend birth earlier than this.